 Consider the interaction of your main furniture’s silhouettes, forms, textures, and materials as well.
 Maximalist design schemes function best when a mix of light and heavy items exists, preventing the space from seeming closed-off or uniform.

-If you want to realise your Maximalist interior design in your home or office, contact Decodence today.
+If you want to realize your Maximalist interior design in your home or office, contact Decodence today.
 Work together with our experienced interior designers.
 We always have the best for you.